 Modern technology has solved many of life’s problems.
 One of the most important breakthroughs is in our ability to control the heart’s rhythm.
-Using a small device called a pacemaker, Prasad Maddukuri, MD, FACC, MRCP, and Adam Reynolds, MD, can treat arrhythmia, steadying your heartbeat and keeping you healthy.
+Using a small device called a pacemaker, Prasad Maddukuri, MD, FACC, MRCP, can treat arrhythmia, steadying your heartbeat and keeping you healthy.
 To learn more, call Sunnyvale Cardiology or book your appointment at their Sunnyvale, Texas, office online.

 Arrhythmia is a condition in which your heartbeat is abnormal.
 That could mean your heart beats too quickly (tachycardia), too slowly (bradycardia), or in an irregular pattern.
 This can put undue strain on your body, preventing it from getting fresh, oxygenated blood when it needs it.
 Some of the symptoms of arrhythmia include: